apache/iceberg/site/docs/spec.md

 For each manifest, scan predicates, that filter data rows, are converted to partition predicates, that filter data files, and used to select the data files in the manifest.
 This conversion uses the partition spec used to write the manifest file.

 Scan predicates are converted to partition predicates using an inclusive projection: if a scan predicate matches a row, then the partition predicate must match that row’s partition.
-This is an _inclusive projection_[^5] because rows that do not match the scan predicate may be included in the scan by the partition predicate.
+This is an _inclusive projection_ [1] because rows that do not match the scan predicate may be included in the scan by the partition predicate.

 For example, an `events` table with a timestamp column named `ts` that is partitioned by `ts_day=day(ts)` is queried by users with ranges over the timestamp column: `ts > X`.
 The inclusive projection is `ts_day >= day(X)`, which is used to select files that may have matching rows.
 Note that, in most cases, timestamps just before `X` will be included in the scan because the file contains rows that match the predicate and rows that do not match the predicate.

+Notes:

+1. An alternative, *strict projection*, creates a partition predicate that will match a file if all of the rows in the file must match the scan predicate.
+These projections are used to calculate the residual predicates for each file in a scan.

 #### Manifest Lists